 Who Killed Hazel Drew?

-Questions Jarvis P. O’Brien asked then, and many others continue to ask some one hundred years later.
+Questions Troy District Attorney Jarvis P. O’Brien asked then, and many others continue to ask over one hundred years later.

 A Ghost is in the Woods

-The 1908 Hazel Drew murder would have stayed forgotten if not for a grandma Calhoun’s bedtime stories and the imagination of her grandson Mark Frost a future storyteller and co-creator of 1990 and 1991 television series Twin Peaks.
+The 1908 Hazel Drew murder would have stayed forgotten if not for grandma Calhoun’s bedtime stories and the imagination of her grandson Mark Frost, a future storyteller and co-creator of 1990 and 1991 television series Twin Peaks.

 In an essay for a Sand Lake newsletter Mark writes;